By Gary McKechnie

 This rural gem is nestled beside the Peace River.
 Home to orange groves and cattle, the history of Hardee County is remembered through the preservation of many historical buildings.
 The future of Hardee County is centered around innovative technology that allows visitors and citizens the ability to enjoy the charm of a small town with access to broadband, universities and infrastructure.

-Eco Tourism - Fossil Hunting and paddling the Peace River brings adventure seekers of all levels.
-Local entities like Heartland Events and the Farmer’s Daughter gives you an experience of rural Florida Fun
+Fossil Hunting and paddling the Peace River brings adventure seekers of all levels.
+Local entities like Heartland Events and the Farmer’s Daughter gives you an experience of rural Florida Fun.

 - Paynes Creek State Park